 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the Company's management to make certain estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of the contingent assets and liabilities at the date of the financial statements.
 These estimates and assumptions will also affect the reported amounts of certain revenues and expenses during the reporting period.
 Actual results could differ materially based on any changes in the estimates and assumptions that the Company uses in the preparation of its financial statements.
-Additionally, the estimates and assumptions used in determining landfill airspace amortization rates per cubic yard, capping, closure and post-closure liabilities and assumptions on an ongoing basis.
+Additionally, the estimates and assumptions used in determining landfill airspace amortization rates per cubic yard, capping, closure and post-closure liabilities as well as environmental remediation liabilities require significant engineering and accounting input.
+The Company reviews these estimates and assumptions on an ongoing basis.
 In many circumstances, the ultimate outcome of these estimates and assumptions may not be known for decades.
 Actual results could differ materially from these estimates and assumptions due to changes in environmental-related regulations or future operational plans, and the inherent imprecision associated with estimating matters so far into the future.